lostways/three-js-wrapper/README.md

 yarn install --dev
 ```

 All source files are located in the /src directory.
-Examples are in teh /examples directory.
+Examples are in the /examples directory.
 To build the source run:
 ```bash
 npm run build
 ```